 Tate St Ives and Porthmeor Beach

-Admire it from the outside on the beach, or inside-out from within its whitewashed façade that gazes out to the spectrum of sea and sky blues beyond; either way, the Tate St Ives fuses art, architecture, light and its stunning seaside surrounds into pure sensuous overdrive.
+Admire it from the outside on the beach (or from the sea during a boat trip), or inside-out from within its whitewashed façade that gazes out to the spectrum of sea and sky blues beyond; either way, the Tate St Ives fuses art, architecture, light and its stunning seaside surrounds into pure sensuous overdrive.

 Lost Gardens of Heligan

 Tim Smit’s pre-Eden project presents 200 acres of the sublime: a fantastic fusion of landscapes (jungle, woodland, wetland), features (walking trails, Burmese rope bridge, rope swing) and events schedule designed to immerse you into a world of intrigue, adventure and boundless natural beauty.